Last Updated on November 12, 2022 by Rebecca Lake

 - Good command of written and spoken English

 - Identity verification and criminal background check

 - Full-time residency in the U.S., Canada, Australia, New Zealand or the United Kingdom

-Outschool allows its teachers quite a bit of flexibility when it comes to what you can teach.
+Outschool teachers have quite a bit of flexibility when it comes to what they can teach.
 Generally, classes fall into one of 10 categories:

 - Coding & Tech